sebasjm/antlr/README.txt

 3.0b5 - ??

+October 27, 2006

+* Altered how ANTLR figures out what decision is associated with which block of grammar.
+Makes ANTLRWorks correctly find DFA for a block.

 October 26, 2006

 * Fixed bug where EOT transitions led to no NFA configs in a DFA state,